-One main objective of the Transport Research Knowledge Centre (TRKC; an initiative funded by FP6) is to connect transport research with EU policy, and to provide an overview of research activities both on an EU and a national level.
-In order to meet those objectives, the Centre has developed two key services, namely the Compendium and the different Thematic Research summaries.
+Previously known as the Transport Research Knowledge Centre (TRKC; an initiative funded by FP6), the main objective of the Transport Research & Innovation Portal (TRIP) is to connect transport research with EU policy, and to provide an overview of research activities both on an EU and a national level.
+In order to meet those objectives, the Centre has developed two key services, namely the Compendium and the different Thematic Research summaries

-7.1.1 Transport Research in the European Research Area - a compendium
+6.1.1 Transport Research in the European Research Area - a compendium

-TRKC published in June 2010 the document "Transport Research in the European Research Area- a guide to European, international and national programmes and projects19".
+In June 2010 the document "Transport Research in the European Research Area- a guide to European, international and national programmes and projects18", was published.
 This is a compendium mainly targeted for the European Commission's Directorate-General for Energy and Transport (DG-TREN) with two main objectives: